Red Claw Crab Care Guide: Not a Freshwater Crab (Despite What the Store Says)

 Territorial Nature

 Red Claw Crabs have a tendency to be territorial and may become aggressive towards each other or the fish in their tank.
-When it comes to this kind of behavior, males are more prone to fighting for dominance, while females usually just chase away any intruders from their area.
+When it comes to this kind of behavior, males are more prone to fighting for dominance, while females just chase away any intruders from their area.
 It is advised that you give them adequate hiding places as well as space so they can create boundaries within the aquarium, which should help decrease aggression among them.

-Red Claw Crabs aggressive nature is usually attributed to lack of space and not having the proper male to female ratio.
+Red Claw Crabs aggressive nature is attributed to lack of space and not having the proper male to female ratio.
 In order not only to increase harmony but also reduce hostilities between your Red Claws, having one male with two female crabs would be an ideal ratio when setting up your tank.
 This creates fewer opportunities for conflict between these species of crustaceans.

 Tank Mates And Compatibility